The Rev. Darin Johnson

 Pastor Darin has served as a Minister of Word and Sacrament of the Evangelical Lutheran Church in America since 1996 — serving congregations in Colorado for 8 years, full-time in campus ministry since 2004, and here at Agape House since 2009.
 He is passionate about the spiritual and vocational formation, including leadership development, community organizing, and supporting the southwestern region of the Lutheran Campus Ministry Network, which he helped found.
 He is a former structural engineer and first responder, and he also enjoys cooking for the Agape community as well as neighborhood potlucks and hiking and camping with family and friends.

 Jerrica has called San Diego home since 2009.
-She is a graduate of SDSU and has a background in psychology and corporate operations, and is eager to use those skills at Agape San Diego.
-She is passionate about helping others step into their own power, in both their personal and professional lives.
+A graduate of SDSU, she is passionate about operations and strategy.
+She is a musician in her free time and is passionate about helping others step into their own power, in both their personal and professional lives.
 Jerrica is also a musician and works with theaters around the county as a pianist, music director, and teacher.

 Heather is elated to call dreamy San Diego home.
 She's a postulant for ordination as a priest in the Episcopal Church and is hopeful for the future of faith communities as an expression of the Way of Love.
 Heather shares homilies and conversations seeking Christianity's forgotten Divine Feminine on her podcast: Chickmonks.
 Heather is also a musician and a registered yoga teacher and loves sharing embodiment practice as a modality of healing our relationships with ourselves, with God, and with one another.
 You can usually find her making new friends, talking personality typing systems, astrology, or learning something new—and probably (definitely) at the beach.